 A. If continuing to pay solar rebates causes the electric utility to exceed the maximum average retail rate increase, the excess payments shall not be considered to have been imprudently incurred for that reason.

+(G) The utility shall calculate for each actual compliance year an annual carry-forward amount, which is illustration included herein.
+This amount shall be calculated as the difference between the actual costs of RES compliance and an amount equal to 1% of the revenue requirement for that year for the non-renewable generation and purchased power portfolio from its most recent annual RES compliance plan filed pursuant to Section (7)(B) of this rule.
+Annual carry-forward amounts shall be accumulated and carried forward from year-to-year and included in the cost of the RES-compliant portfolio for purposes of calculating the retail rate impact, as calculated in subsection (5)(B).

+(H) If in reliance on a calculation of the RRI as provided for herein an electric utility commits to fund a utility-owned renewable energy resource, or contracts to acquire energy or capacity from a renewable energy resource, that based on the relied-upon RRI calculation would not cause the electric utility to exceed such RRI, then the costs of such renewable energy resource and such energy and capacity shall constitute RES compliance costs even if including such costs in later calculations will cause the electric utility to exceed the RRI calculated at a later time.
+To the extent the costs of a utility-owned renewable energy resource, or contracted for energy or capacity from a renewable energy resource, cause an electric utility to exceed the RRI calculated at a later time, such excess sum shall be included in the determination of the carry-forward amount in accordance with subsection (5)(G).

 (6) Cost Recovery and Pass-through of Benefits.
-An electric utility outside or in a general rate proceeding may file an application and rate schedules with the commission to establish, continue, modify, or discontinue a Renewable Energy Standard Rate Adjustment Mechanism (RESRAM) that shall allow for the adjustment of its rates and charges to provide for recovery of prudently incurred costs or pass-through of benefits received as a result of compliance with the RES; provided that the annual impact on retail customer rates does not exceed one percent (1%) of the Commission-determined annual revenue requirement of the electric utility in its most recent general rate proceeding.
+An electric utility outside or in a general rate proceeding may file an application and rate schedules with the commission to establish, continue, modify, or discontinue a Renewable Energy Standard Rate Adjustment Mechanism (RESRAM) that shall allow for the adjustment of its rates and charges to provide for recovery of prudently incurred costs or pass-through of benefits received as a result of compliance with the RES; provided that the annual impact on retail customer rates does not exceed one percent (1%) determined by section (5) of this rule.
 In all RESRAM applications, the increase in electric utility revenue requirements shall be calculated as the amount of additional RES compliance costs incurred since the electric utility’s last RESRAM application or general rate proceeding, net of any reduction in RES compliance costs included in the electric utility’s prior RESRAM application or general rate case, and any new RES compliance benefits.

 (A) For all RESRAM filings except the initial filings by the electric utility, subsection (B) of this section shall be utilized.
 For the initial filing by the electric utility in accordance with this section, subsection (B) of this section shall be utilized as well, except that the staff, and individuals or entities granted intervention by the commission, may file a report or comments no later than one hundred twenty (120) days after the electric utility files its application and rate schedules to establish an RESRAM.